Cutter Radius Compensation

 Figure: G42 Lead-On Move Right shows the lead-on move from Point A to Point B where cutter radius compensation is configured with the cutter path to the right of the programmed path.
 In this figure, cutter radius compensation was configured with the G42 command.

 The CutterRadiusActiveRight bit of Task Status 2 shows the active state of the G42 command.
-To see the active state of the G-code command, refer to this bit in the TasksTask Status 2 section of the Automation1 Status Utility.
+To see the active state of the G-code command, refer to this bit in the TasksTask Status 2 tab of the Automation1 Status Utility.
 You can also retrieve the status of this bit by using the StatusGetTaskItem() function.
 For information about how to use this function, refer to the StatusGetTaskItem() example that includes the $additionalData argument in Controller Status Functions.

-Disabling Cutter Radius Compensation
+Disable Cutter Radius Compensation

 Use the G40 command to disable cutter radius compensation.
 The controller gradually removes the offsets during a lead-off move.
 We recommend that you put the coordinated move you want to use for the lead-off move on the same program line as the G40 command.
 If you do not, the controller uses the next coordinated move that it executes as the lead-off move.
 If the controller cannot find the next coordinated move, it does not remove compensation for the radius of the cutting tool.